 Our innovative and comprehensive program focuses on teaching students to exceed levels of industry competency through a rigorous and challenging curriculum.
 Students learn how to work more efficiently both independently and in teams.
 They explore their employers’ policies, procedures and expectations while learning how to maximize productivity, profitability, craftsmanship, and customer service.
 Meat apprentice students learn how to be more effective employees and to exceed customer expectations.

 Employers know how difficult it is to find talented employees who are willing and capable of taking care of valuable customers while maintaining profitable and efficient departments.
 Our program was developed by veterans of the meat cutting industry who are well-educated in Business and Department Management.
-The curriculum was designed in collaboration with the Seattle Meat Apprentice JACT Board, King County Health, UFCW 21, and South Seattle Community College.
+The curriculum was designed in collaboration with the Seattle Meat Apprentice JACT Board, King County Health, UFCW 21, and South Seattle College.

 The program is designed to help students currently employed as apprentice meat cutters gain a broad overview of the meat cutting industry—past, present and future.
 Tuition & Parking approximately $500.00 a year.
 Topics include: